-Many of the staff at Beacon Cove Dental have dogs, so we thought it would be a good idea to review Canine dental health.
+Many of the staff at Beacon Cove Dental have canine friends, so we thought it would be a good idea to do an overview of dog dental health.

 We hope this brief explanation is helpful, of course your Vet is the best place to visit if you think your dog’s teeth need attention.